Unit rationale, description and aim

 Learning Outcomes LO1, LO2, LO3

 This assessment is designed to develop an advanced knowledge of legal theories; the ability to critically evaluate law; and the ability to analyse the relationship between law and society’s moral, social and political values.
-Students will be assessed on their understanding of legal theories and their ability to critically analyse and apply theory to legal and social issues.
+Students will be assessed on their understanding of legal theories, their ability to critically analyse and apply theory to legal issues, and their ability to make a reasoned argument.

 Weighting